How to add the Dual Hbridge robot skill

 - 2 x DC motors

 If your robot moves in the reverse direction, or spins instead of going straight, reverse the wire connections from the motor to the Dual H-Bridge.
-If it's too difficult to reach these connections, you could also swap the signal sequence around in the skill's Settings menu.
+You could swap the signal sequence around in the skill's Settings menu if it's too difficult to reach these connections.
 Change [D0, D1, D2, D3] to [D1, D0, D2, D3] or [D0, D1, D3, D2] or [D1, D0, D3, D2].
 You may need to try a few combinations to get it right.
 Sometimes it confuses us too!

 There is a great community tutorial from Rich that you can find here.